ttrickel/mpf-docs/start/index.rst

 The Mission Pinball Framework (which we call "MPF") is free and open source software that you run on a computer (Windows, Mac, Linux, Raspberry Pi, etc.) to control a real, physical pinball machine.
-(More info one what MPF is `here <http://missionpinball.org>`_.)
+(More info on what MPF is `here <http://missionpinball.org>`_.)

 Most people develop their game on their laptop, and then when they're done, transfer